 - Improved reliability – by delivering large amounts of new energy supply

-- New local jobs – opportunities for local workers and businesses during procurement and construction
+- New local jobs – opportunities for local workers and businesses during construction

 - Reduced emissions and a greater mix of renewable energy in the National Electricity Market, supporting Australia’s transition to a lower carbon future.